-Given the wide variety of approaches to research, it stands to reason that the possible approaches to writing a research report are equally varied.
-However, most research reports include only five basic sections or chapters: an introduction, a review of literature and/or a justification, a description of methodologies, a presentation of results, and a summary or conclusion.
-This format is used both in articles for professional publication and in management summaries.
+Given the wide variety of approaches to research, it stands to reason that the approaches to writing a research report are equally varied.
+Most research reports, however, include only five basic sections or chapters: introduction, literature review, methods, results, and discussion.